-This new major is distinct from TU's current B.S. in Physics, as it requires 11 fewer credits in upper-level physics courses, affording students freedom to take courses in other disciplines.
+This new concentration within the IP major is distinct from TU's current B.S. in Physics, as it requires 11 fewer credits in upper-level physics courses, affording students freedom to take courses in other disciplines.
 The General Physics, Applied Physics, and Astrophysics concentrations within TU's existing B.S. in Physics are heavily physics-focused, requiring over 30 credits of 300- or 400- level physics or astrophysics courses that emphasize theoretical concepts and mathematical rigor.
 In particular, the Applied Physics concentration is designed for students interested in engineering and physics subdisciplines such as materials science.
-Because of the number of upper-level physics requirements, the B.S. in Physics is not a suitable pathway for students who are interested in the applications of physics to other disciplines.
+Because of the number of upper-level physics requirements, TU's existing B.S. in Physics to other disciplines, such as computational physics, which blends core physics with computer science and mathematics.

-The Biophysics curriculum consists of 28 credits in physics courses and 59 credits in chemistry, biology, and electives.
-Thus, the Biophysics program will draw on TU faculty expertise from across the Fisher College of Science and Mathematics (FCSM).
-The proposed Biophysics program is well-aligned with Towson University's mission of preparing students as leaders in high demand careers through interdisciplinary study and research.
+The Computational Physics concentration curriculum consists of 33 credits in a core set of physics and mathematics courses and 54 credits in computer science and mathematics.
+Thus, the concentration will draw on TU faculty expertise from across the Fisher College of Science and Mathematics (FCSM).
+The proposed concentration is well-aligned with Towson University's mission of preparing students as leaders in high demand careers through interdisciplinary study and research.